phpbb/documentation/development/extensions/tutorial_notifications.rst

 Now lets create the sample email template file, which is located in the language directory.
 The variables used in this file are defined in get_email_template_variables_.
 The first line of the file should begin with ``Subject:``, followed by the actual email subject and an empty line.
-It is possible to use variables in the subject line aswell.
+It is possible to use variables in the subject line as well.

 .. code-block:: text
    :caption: :class:`vendor/extension/language/en/email/sample.txt`